jywebs/GitHub_interview/Q1/README.md

 # Question 1:
 We’re trying to standardize our branching strategies across teams.
 Team A is currently doing Git flow while Team B is doing Trunk-based Development.
 Which one is better?
 Which one should we pick?

+# Clarifying Questions:

 ## Release cadence & delivery

-How often do your teams aim to release to production (daily, weekly, monthly, quarterly)?
+- How often do your teams aim to release to production (daily, weekly, monthly, quarterly)?

-Do you need to support multiple versions of the product in production at the same time?
+- Do you need to support multiple versions of the product in production at the same time?
 For how long?

-Are there contractual or regulatory requirements that force you to harden/stage code before release?
+- Are there contractual or regulatory requirements that force you to harden/stage code before release?

 ## Team workflow & practices

-How comfortable are teams with feature flags or toggles to manage incomplete work?
+- How comfortable are teams with feature flags or toggles to manage incomplete work?

-How mature is your automated test coverage — can you reliably trust green builds to mean “safe to deploy”?
+- How mature is your automated test coverage — can you reliably trust green builds to mean “safe to deploy”?

-Do teams practice CI (every commit to main is tested and integrated) or rely on longer QA cycles?
+- Do teams practice CI (every commit to main is tested and integrated) or rely on longer QA cycles?

 ## Risk & compliance

-Are there strict compliance checks or audits that require staged sign-offs before code reaches production?
+- Are there strict compliance checks or audits that require staged sign-offs before code reaches production?

-How do you currently manage hotfixes — do you need an isolated hotfix branch, or can urgent fixes land directly in main?
+- How do you currently manage hotfixes — do you need an isolated hotfix branch, or can urgent fixes land directly in main?

 ## Organizational scale & coordination

-How many developers typically contribute to a repo at the same time?
+- How many developers typically contribute to a repo at the same time?

-Do multiple teams work in parallel on the same product, or are teams mostly siloed to their own services?
+- Do multiple teams work in parallel on the same product, or are teams mostly siloed to their own services?

-Is onboarding to the current branching model a barrier for new contributors?
+- Is onboarding to the current branching model a barrier for new contributors?

 ## Tooling & enforcement

-Do you already have GitHub branch protections, merge queues, and CI/CD pipelines in place?
+- Do you already have GitHub branch protections, merge queues, and CI/CD pipelines in place?

-Do you have a standardized approach to tagging releases and managing release notes?
+- Do you have a standardized approach to tagging releases and managing release notes?

 ---

 Optional Survey:

 # Branching Strategy Input Survey

 ## Github Issues Form

 ### Branching Strategy Survey

 We’re collecting input on which branching model fits our teams best.
 👉 [Fill out the Branching Strategy Survey](https://github.com/jywebs/GitHub_interview/issues/new?template=branching-survey.yml)

+---
 ## MarkDown Version
 We are evaluating whether **Trunk-Based Development (TBD)** or **Gitflow** is the best standard branching model for our teams.
 Please take a few minutes to answer these questions based on your team’s current practices and needs.